d3vzer0/reternal-quickstart/README.md

 #### Pre-Requirements
   - docker
-  - pip: mongoengine and pyyaml
+  - docker-compose
+  - python3
+  - pip (3)

 #### Getting started
-- **Clone this repository to any location on your system:** git clone https://github.com/d3vzer0/reternal-quickstart
+- **Clone the quickstart repo to your system:** `git clone https://github.com/d3vzer0/reternal-quickstart`
-- **Clone the reternal-mitre repo containing pre-defined simulations:** git clone https://github.com/d3vzer0/reternal-mitre
+- **Clone the reternal-mitre repo containing pre-defined simulations:** `git clone https://github.com/d3vzer0/reternal-mitre`
-- **Navigate to the reternal-quickstart directory:** cd reternal-quickstart
+- **Navigate to the reternal-quickstart directory:** `cd reternal-quickstart`
-- **Rename config.py.example to config.py:** mv config.py.example config.py
-- **Adjust the settings in the config.py file:**
+- **Open the docker-compose.yml file and change the following variables:**
-  -	Add the MonggoDB address, database and port (will be changed to enforce credentials soon)
-  -	Change the 'mapping' variable in the config.py settings to the directory where you cloned the reternal-mitre repository, usually ../reternal-mitre
+  - JWT_SECRET
+  - C2_SECRET
+  - FLASK_SECRET

-Adjust the JWT_SECRET and FLASK_SECRET variables in the docker-compose.yml to secret keys that are used for session randomization and JWT token generation.
-When done, simply execute 'docker-compose up -d' to run all the services.
+The secret keys are used for session randomization and JWT token generation.

+When done, execute '`docker-compose up -d --build`' to run all the services.
 The latest version from the Development branch will be pulled and build.

 #### Post-install
-When the docker containers are live, create your RE:TERNAL user via the included import.py script
+The quickstart repo contains a management script called 'import.py'.
+You can use this script to create your first user and import already existing techniques.
+You will need three python dependencies to use the script.
+You can use pip to install the dependencies via:
+`pip3 install -r requirements.txt`

-- **create user:** python import.py -a create -t user
+- **Create user:** `python import.py -a create -t user`
-- **import mitre db:** python import.py -a import -t mitre
+- **Import Mitre DB:** `python import.py -a import -t mitre`
-- **import techniques:** python import.py -a import -t mapping
+- **Import Techniques:** `python import.py -a import -t mapping`
-- **create default commands:** python import.py -a create -t ccommand
+- **Create Default commands:** `python import.py -a create -t ccommand`

+Open a browser of your choice and navigate to http://localhost after creating your first user (and importing the commands/techniques)

 #### Feature Requests & Bugs
 We use the Github to manage Feature requests and Bug reports.